Medical School Clerkship

 If you are a Medical Student from another institution and are interested in applying for a clerkship during your final year of medical school, please review the Visiting Medical Student page for application procedures and forms.

-Johns Hopkins Department of Otolaryngology-Head and Neck Surgery Diversity Committee Medical Student Mentoring Clerkship Program
+Johns Hopkins Department of Otolaryngology-Head and Neck Surgery Clerkship Program for Underrepresented Minority Medical Students

 The Department of Otolaryngology invite medical students who are members of underrepresented minority groups as defined by the AAMC and are interested in pursuing a career in otolaryngology-head & neck surgery to apply for mentoring clerkships at our institution.

 Once accepted, mentorship is provided by Department of Otolaryngology-Head and Neck Surgery faculty members during the clerkship, as well as financial assistance (i.e., registration fee waiver, $500/month stipend towards housing).
 Clerkships are available throughout the year.
 Applications and transcripts must be submitted 3-6 months in advance of the desired elective.
 Clerkships are only available to medical student attending LCME approved U.S. and Canadian medical schools, and meet the AAMC definition of underrepresented minority groups.

 - One-month clinical clerkship: a one-month clinical rotation in otolaryngology-head & neck surgery; students must be eligible to participate in clinical rotations at the home medical school.

 - Three-month research/clinical clerkship: three-month clinical and/or research rotation in otolaryngology-head and neck surgery.
 Rotation structure based on individual student preference regarding clinical vs. research time; time may be all research or a combination of research with clinical time.
 However, the primary focus of the clerkship will be research.
 Open to any medical student following completion of at least one year of medical school education (students may apply for clerkships, with earliest start of clerkship summer M1-M2).